vanderhoornm/android-MythTV-Leanfront/README.md

 ## Restrictions

 - Playback with the NVidia Shield needs a TV that supports AC3 (I believe all TVs should support that) as the shield is unable to decode AC3 in hardware.
-The amazon fire stick 4K will decode AC3 in hardware so works on a monitor without AC3 support.
+The amazon fire stick 4K will decode AC3 in hardware so it works on a monitor without AC3 support.
 You must select surround sound or auto in the shield audio setup.
-- There is no support for watching LiveTV at present.
-Recordings in progress can be viewed but may not play fully if you catch up to the recording process.
-This needs some work to be done.
+- There is limited support for watching LiveTV at present.

 ## To Do List